bayuirsad26/ansible-infrastructure/roles/docker/README.md

-# Docker Role - Modern & Efficient
+# Docker Role - Container Platform

-Installs Docker CE with security hardening for 2025 standards.
+Modern Docker installation with security hardening and production-ready configuration.

 ## What This Role Does

 - ✅ Installs Docker CE with compose & buildx plugins
 - ✅ Applies security hardening by default
+- ✅ Configures production-ready daemon settings
 - ✅ Manages users and permissions
+- ✅ Sets up user namespace remapping
-- ✅ Configures daemon for production use
+- ✅ Configures secure logging and storage

 ## What This Role Doesn't Do

+- ❌ Application deployment (use Docker Compose)
+- ❌ Container orchestration (use Kubernetes)
-- ❌ Monitoring (use dedicated monitoring role)
+- ❌ Monitoring setup (use monitoring role)
-- ❌ Complex orchestration (use Kubernetes role)
+- ❌ Firewall configuration (use firewall role)
-- ❌ Application deployment (use playbooks)

 ## Requirements

 - Ansible >= 2.15
-- community.docker collection: `ansible-galaxy collection install community.docker`
+- community.docker collection
+- Internet access for Docker repository

 ## Quick Start